bakpakin/Fennel/tutorial.md

 ```

 The `...` module args are propagated during compilation, so when the
-application, which uses this library is compiled, all library code is
+application which uses this library is compiled, all library code is
 correctly included into the self-contained Lua file.

-Compiling a project, that uses this `example` library with the
+Compiling a project that uses this `example` library with
 `--require-as-include` will include the following section in the
 resulting Lua code: